1

 Rappoport B. Autoimmune mechanisms in thyroid dis-ease.
 In: The Thyroid.
 Green WL (Ed.).
 1987.
 Elsevier New York.
 47-106.

-lnnerfieldR, Hollander CS.
-Thyroida/complications in pregnancy.
-Med Clin North Am 1977 6 l: 67-87. doi:10.1016/S0025-7125(16)31349-9 PMid:319314
+Innerfield R, Hollander CS.
+Thyroidal complications of pregnancy.
+Med Clin North Am.
+1977;61(1):67-87. doi:10.1016/S0025-7125(16)31349-9 PMid:319314

 Hirvonen EA, Niskanen LK, Niskanen MM.
 Thyroid storm prior to induction of anaesthesia.
-Anaesthesia 2004; 59: 1020-2. doi:10.1111/j.1365-2044.2004.03838.x PMid:15488064
+Anaesthesia.
+2004; 59: 1020-2. doi:10.1111/j.1365-2044.2004.03838.x PMid:15488064

 Fleisher LA, Mythen M. Anesthetic implications of concurrent diseases.
 In: Miller's anesthesia.
 8th ed.
 Edited by Miller RD, Cohen NL, Eriksson LI, Fleisher LA, Wiener-Kronish JP, Young WL: Philadelphia, Saunders/Elsevier.
 2015, pp 1156-225.

 Satoh T, Isozaki O, Suzuki A, Wakino S, Iburi T, Tsuboi K, et al. 2016 Guidelines for the management of thyroid storm from The Japan Thyroid Association and Japan Endocrine Society (First edition).
-Endocr J 2016; 63: 1025-64. doi:10.1507/endocrj.EJ16-0336 PMid:27746415
+Endocr J. 2016;63:1025-64. doi:10.1507/endocrj.EJ16-0336 PMid:27746415

 Cooper DS.
 Antithyroid drugs.
-N Engl J Med 2005; 352: 905-17. doi:10.1056/NEJMra042972 PMid:15745981
+N Engl J Med.
+2005;352: 905-17. doi:10.1056/NEJMra042972 PMid:15745981

 Hodak SP, Huang C, Clarke D, Burman KD, Jonklaas J, Janicic-Kharic N. Intravenous methimazole in the treatment of refractory hyperthyroidism.
-Thyroid 2006; 16: 691-5. doi:10.1089/thy.2006.16.691 PMid:16889494
+Thyroid.
+2006;16:691-5. doi:10.1089/thy.2006.16.691 PMid:16889494

 Halpern SH.
 Anaesthesia for caesarean section in patients with uncontrolled hyperthyroidism.
 Can J Anaesth.
 1989 Jul;36(4):454-9. doi:10.1007/BF03005347 PMid:2758545

 Massey DG, Bechlake MR, McKenzie JM et al. Circulat-or)' and ventilatory response to exercise in thyrotoxieo-sis.
-N Engl J Med 1967; 276:1104-11. doi:10.1056/NEJM196705182762002 PMid:6024164
+N Engl J Med.
+1967;276:1104-11. doi:10.1056/NEJM196705182762002 PMid:6024164

 Devereaux D, Tewelde SZ.
 Hyperthyroidism and thyrotoxicosis.
-Emerg Med Clin North Am 2014; 32: 277-92. doi:10.1016/j.emc.2013.12.001 PMid:24766932
+Emerg Med Clin N Am.
+2014;32:277-92. doi:10.1016/j.emc.2013.12.001 PMid:24766932

 Ostman LGP, Chestnut DH, Rollibard JE, Weiner CP, Herrig JE.
 Assessment of transplacental passage and hemodynamic effects of esmolol in the gravid ewe.
-Anesthesiology 1987; 67: A635. doi:10.1097/00000542-198709001-00635
+Anesthesiology.
+1987;67:A635. doi:10.1097/00000542-198709001-00635

 Clark SL, Phelan JP, Montoro M, Mestman J. Transient venla'ieular dysfunction associated with cesarean section in a patient with hyperthyroidism.
-Am J Obstet Gyneeol 1985; 151: 384-6. doi:10.1016/0002-9378(85)90308-4 PMid:3970106
+Am J Obstet Gynecol.
+1985;151: 384-6. doi:10.1016/0002-9378(85)90308-4 PMid:3970106

 Govil, V., Rashmi, R., Ritu, R., Rani, A., Puhal, S., & Bajaj, N. (2023).
-Anesthetic management of a pregnant patient with uncontrolled hyperthyroidism for emergency caesarean section - a case report.
-Novelty in Clinical Medicine, 2(3), 163-167. doi: 10.22034/ncm.2023.412332.1112
+Anesthetic management of a pregnant patient with uncontrolled hyperthyroidism for an emergency caesarean section: a case report.
+Journal of Preventive and Complementary Medicine, 2(3), 163-167. doi: 10.22034/ncm.2023.412332.1112

 MLA

 Vasudha Govil; Rashmi Rashmi; Ritu Ritu; Anju Rani; Sudha Puhal; Nikita Bajaj.
-"Anesthetic management of a pregnant patient with uncontrolled hyperthyroidism for emergency caesarean section - a case report".
-Novelty in Clinical Medicine, 2, 3, 2023, 163-167. doi: 10.22034/ncm.2023.412332.1112
+"Anesthetic management of a pregnant patient with uncontrolled hyperthyroidism for an emergency caesarean section: a case report".
+Journal of Preventive and Complementary Medicine, 2, 3, 2023, 163-167. doi: 10.22034/ncm.2023.412332.1112

 HARVARD

 Govil, V., Rashmi, R., Ritu, R., Rani, A., Puhal, S., Bajaj, N. (2023).
-'Anesthetic management of a pregnant patient with uncontrolled hyperthyroidism for emergency caesarean section - a case report', Novelty in Clinical Medicine, 2(3), pp. 163-167. doi: 10.22034/ncm.2023.412332.1112
+'Anesthetic management of a pregnant patient with uncontrolled hyperthyroidism for an emergency caesarean section: a case report', Journal of Preventive and Complementary Medicine, 2(3), pp. 163-167. doi: 10.22034/ncm.2023.412332.1112

 VANCOUVER

-Govil, V., Rashmi, R., Ritu, R., Rani, A., Puhal, S., Bajaj, N. Anesthetic management of a pregnant patient with uncontrolled hyperthyroidism for emergency caesarean section - a case report.
-Novelty in Clinical Medicine, 2023; 2(3): 163-167. doi: 10.22034/ncm.2023.412332.1112
+Govil, V., Rashmi, R., Ritu, R., Rani, A., Puhal, S., Bajaj, N. Anesthetic management of a pregnant patient with uncontrolled hyperthyroidism for an emergency caesarean section: a case report.
+Journal of Preventive and Complementary Medicine, 2023; 2(3): 163-167. doi: 10.22034/ncm.2023.412332.1112